fishing/fishing.github.com/line.md

 It's main disadvantage is that it's more expensive than mono.
 What a lot of people do is use it for leader line (fluorocarbon leader) to save money.

+It also has a lot of memory and tends to be pretty stiff.
+One of my favorite leader lines is actually a fluorocarbon-coated copolymer (KastKing's Fluorokote).
+I find it much easier to work with than too much pure fluorocarbon.
+I also treat all my fluorocarbon with line conditioner so that it has less memory and casts better.

 ## Line Weight

 Line weight is measured in lbs and that just refers to how much weight (at minimum) can be held by the static line.